The addOrUpdateQueryQuotaUserSettings() GraphQL mutation field is used to add or update query quota user settings.

 Returned Datatype

-This returned datatype will provide, through sub-parameters, data on query quotas, including the interval used, how quotas are measured and other such information.
-Drill down using the link in the table below to get to the table for the sub-parameters:
+This returned datatype will provide, through sub-parameters (see second table below), data on query quotas, including the interval used, how quotas are measured and other such information.

 Table: QueryQuotaUserSettings